 An impossibly handsome bunch, the Buenos Aires boys and girls are a proud and passionate mix of Spanish and Italian ancestry, and hearing Nacho’s stories of how badly the population suffered under the military junta of General Galtieri both before and after the Falklands War was incredibly thought-provoking.
 Many of the young soldiers forced into combat with no training and next to no decent weapons actually died of cold from the extreme climate of the barren windswept islands they call the Malvinas.

-This directly led to Galtieri invading the Falklands because a) he wanted to boost his popularity with the electorate who had never voted for him and b) he was on first-name terms with US president Ronald Reagan and his deputy, George Bush, so assumed with their tacit support that Margaret Thatcher, sitting in 10 Downing Street some 8,000 miles away from the overseas territory, would be forced or persuaded by the Americans to turn the islands over.
+Well, guess what?
+This directly led to Galtieri invading the Falklands because a) he wanted to boost his popularity with the electorate who had never voted for him and b) he was on first-name terms with US president Ronald Reagan and deputy Bush, so assumed with their tacit support that Margaret Thatcher, sitting in 10 Downing Street some 8,000 miles away from the overseas territory, would be forced or persuaded by the Americans to turn the islands over.

 Oh, how wrong was he.
 Living up to her Iron Lady mantle, the chip on Thatcher’s shoulder was always that she felt she had to appear stronger than any man, just to hang on to her job as the first female prime minister of the western world.
 For better of worse, in May 1982 she sent a task force to the South Atlantic and reclaimed the Falklands, with heavy losses on both sides and, ironically, the so-called Falklands effect saw her returned at the ’83 general election with a whopping majority of 144.